LucasPaetow/FLIP-Animation/readme.md

 ```

-In here this is done via the change of the display-property, because its a simple yet very visual change, which triggers reflow.
+In this example, this is done via the change of the display-property because its a simple yet very visual change, which triggers reflow.

-- Invert: Transform the Element from its last form to the starting form
+- Invert: Transform the element from it's last form to the starting form

 ```
   widthDifference = first.width / last.width;